Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

 On the Choose Objects to Migrate page, select the objects to be migrated.
 You can click All to select all objects, or click Customize and then click the checkbox next to the object name to select the object.

-If you click All, the migration job will migrate the existing data from the whole source database instance to TiDB Cloud and migrate ongoing changes after the full migration.
+- If you click All, the migration job will migrate the existing data from the whole source database instance to TiDB Cloud and migrate ongoing changes after the full migration.
 Note that it happens only if you have selected the Existing data migration and Incremental data migration checkboxes in the previous step.

-If you click Customize and select some databases, the migration job will migrate the existing data and migrate ongoing changes of the selected databases to TiDB Cloud.
+- If you click Customize and select some databases, the migration job will migrate the existing data and migrate ongoing changes of the selected databases to TiDB Cloud.
 Note that it happens only if you have selected the Existing data migration and Incremental data migration checkboxes in the previous step.

-If you click Customize and select some tables under a dataset name, the migration job only will migrate the existing data and migrate ongoing changes of the selected tables.
+- If you click Customize and select some tables under a dataset name, the migration job will only migrate the existing data and migrate ongoing changes of the selected tables.
 Tables created afterwards in the same database will not be migrated.

 Click Next.